top of page

 • Please refer to our booking calendar for individual course fees.

-• Refund and fee protection policy – Please refer to SMA training policies.
+• Refund and fee protection policy – Please refer to Allens Training Policies.

 • Payment Terms – Payment for individual participants is upfront, group booking payment terms are based on agreement between the client and service provider.